 Private premises, including rental premises, are not subject to discrimination complaints relating to access to the built environment under the DD Act.
 However, the EO Act provides for complaints regarding any refusal to allow alterations (including their restoration) at the cost of the person with the disability.
 Other complaints about disability discrimination in accommodation are subject to the “unjustifiable hardship” test (see “Employment”) under the DD Act.
 For more information about making complaints regarding discrimination, see Discrimination and human rights.

 Under section 23 of the Residential Tenancies Act 1997 (Vic) (“RT Act”) any person with a disability or mental illness receiving residential support services or found to be an involuntary inpatient, is denied the right to a tenancy agreement subject to the provisions of the RT Act.
-For more information, see “Tenancy”, and “Rights of residents” in Intellectual disability.
+For more information, see “Tenancy”, and “Rights of residents” in Intellectual disability and the law.

 Disability is not defined within the RT Act; however, section 23 states that the RT Act does not apply to “a tenancy agreement or room if the rented premises is a health or residential service” or an ancillary building used to house staff or “users”.
 Given that the RT Act’s definition of “health or residential” and “support” services includes services within the meaning of the MH Act and the Disability Act, the definitions of intellectual disability and mental illness are implied to be the same as within those Acts.